 Corporate governance

 Climate action

-Peace, justice and strong institutions
+Peace, justice, and strong institutions

 Partnerships for the goals

-Standards and guidelines that we follow
+External standards and guidelines that we follow:

-Our fields of action and goals
+The fields of action and goals of our Sustainability Strategy 2025+

+Corporate governance